komalsyed-Azure377/PingAppARMTemplate/README.md

 az keyvault set-policy --name 'YourKeyVaultName' --object-id VMSystemAssignedIdentity --secret-permissions get list
 </b>
 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/19.5.png" >
 <b>Step 22:</b> Now that you have the VM setup in Azure along with the necessary resources to run PingUtility on an Azure based VM, let's download the PingAsync Utility application through the following steps.
-Open a <b> Windows Powershell</b> in Administrator mode as shown below, then run the following command in Windows Powershell: </br><b> ssh azureuser@PublicIpAddress </b> </br>
+Open a <b> Windows Powershell</b> in Administrator mode as shown below (or you can carry the same in <b>Azure CLI</b> the same session - there is no difference!), then run the following command in Windows Powershell: </br><b> ssh azureuser@PublicIpAddress </b> </br>
 The following shows how to access your Azure subscriptions in a Windown Powershell command prompt, run the <b>az login </b> command and select your subscription to access the VM - (in case you have multiple subscriptions):</br>
 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/20.5.png" >
 To access the VM, if it is a new VM created through the process in the previous steps, you might need to reset the password for the '<b>azureuser</b>' login name from the Azure poral. </br>